Get a Demo

 What Is the Collaborative Care Model?
 Application for Mental Health

-In this article, we explain the collaborative care model, why collaboration is important, how the approach can help in mental health treatment and measurements of mental health often used when putting the model in practice.
+One specific type of integrated care that is often hailed as an effective approach to supporting those with mental illness is collaborative care.
+In this article, we explain the collaborative care model, why collaboration is important, how the approach can help in mental health treatment, and measurements of mental health often used when putting the model in practice.

 What Is a Collaborative Care Model?